raianrith/CPS_AI_Search_Visibility/README.md

    - See win/loss analysis and co-mention patterns

 4. **Gap Analysis & Opportunities** tab:
-   - Identify queries where Weidert is missing
+   - Identify queries where CPS is missing
    - See which competitors are winning in your gaps
    - Get prioritized action items